Mudit280/stealth-build/docs/progress/mvp_progress.md

 # MVP Development Progress Tracker - REVISED

+Some of these tasks have taken much longer than initially scope, so please take the hours with a grain of salt haha!

 ## Hour 1-2: Project Setup & Initial Learning
 - [x] Set up development environment
  - [x] Python virtual environment